 Since the ranges for the threshold values depend on each individual application, the search space may be large.
-Therefore, an exhaustive search would be impractical.
+In this investigation an exhaustive search would be impractical.
 Thus, we propose to use a GA approach to find approximate optimal threshold values as follows.
 The HBA uses Equation (1) as the fitness function and the dataset T_2 as a calibration dataset.
-Furthermore, each chromosome consists of four genes corresponding to the four threshold values (α^+ , α^- , β^+ , β) as depicted in Figure 2.
+The GA approach has been applied here because Equation (1) is not unimodal.
+Furthermore, each chromosome consists of four genes corresponding to the four threshold values $(\alpha^+, \alpha^-, \beta^+, \beta^-)$ as depicted in Figure 5.
 The initial population size is 20 (this size was determined empirically).